Treatments · ADHD & neurodivergent care

 About ADHD therapy at Anchor & Bloom.

-ADHD therapy at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario for adults living with ADHD or other neurodivergent experiences.
-It is led by Daniella Simas Medeiros, RP (Qualifying), CRPO #19387.
+ADHD therapy at Anchor & Bloom is psychotherapy for adults living with ADHD or other neurodivergent experiences, in person in Mississauga and online across Ontario.
+It is led by Daniella Simas Medeiros, RP (Qualifying), CRPO #19387, who names neurodivergence and ADHD as one of her core areas of focus.

-The work is neurodiversity-affirming.
+The work is neurodiversity-affirming and strengths-based.
 We treat ADHD as a real difference in how attention, motivation, and executive function are wired, not as a character flaw or a matter of willpower, while taking the genuine challenges seriously.
-Daniella works from a strengths-based lens: sessions focus on building a life and a set of systems that fit how your brain actually operates, and on gently unlearning the shame that tends to get layered on by years of being told to try harder.
+Sessions focus on building a life and a set of systems that fit how your brain actually operates, and on gently unlearning the shame that tends to get layered on by years of being told to try harder.

 Strengths-based, not fixing.

 We are not trying to make you neurotypical.
-We are trying to help you build a life that fits the brain you actually have, and to unlearn the layered story that your brain is the problem.
-The outcomes we work toward are about trust, sustainability, and self-knowledge, not productivity.
+We are trying to help you build a life that fits the brain you actually have.
+The goals we work toward are about trust, sustainability, and self-knowledge, not productivity.
+Depending on what you bring, sessions often centre on:

 • Self-trust.
 The slow rebuild of believing your own perceptions, needs, and pace.
 Your brain works differently.
 It is not wrong.
 A lot of the early work is letting that sentence land in the body, not just the head.